Neogen: Products

 Neogen focuses on supplying products for bacterial detection and proper sterilization and tool handling with antibiotics, along with genomics research products focused on gene isolation and heredity mapping.
 The detection products include Reveal for Salmonella Enteriditis, along with Agri-Screen and Veratox for a range of mycotoxin detections.
 Advancements in hydrophobic grid membrane filter (HGMF) technology led Neogen to the creation of a disposable filter in 2004 called NEO-GRID.

 Organization

 The company operates its business through two segments including Food Safety and Animal Safety.
-The Food Safety segment provides diagnostic kits test and other complementary products for dangerous or unintended substances testing in both human and animal food.
-The Animal Safety segment is engaged in developing and supplying pharmaceuticals and medical instruments that are used in global veterinary market.
-The latter segment also produces medicine to control animal disease and rodents in wide industries including agricultural, food production.
-In 2013, the company acquired Chem-Tech Ltd, which used to by wholly owned by Pat and Kelle Rolfes.
+The Food Safety segment provides diagnostic test kits and other complementary products for dangerous or unintended substances testing in both human and animal food.
+The Animal Safety segment is engaged in developing and supplying pharmaceuticals and medical instruments that are used in the global veterinary market.
+The latter segment also produces medicine to control animal disease and rodents in wide industries including agriculture and food production.
+In 2013, the company acquired Chem-Tech Ltd, which used to be wholly owned by Pat and Kelle Rolfes.